Why you need to spoil yourself (for once)!

 - Watching TV – I watch a lot of ‘non-intellectual’ TV programmes.
 I LOVE them.
 Some of them are woefully dreadful but they help me to wind down.
 Sue me.

-- Massage – I’m not talking about spa massage, but I regularly visit my local professional masseuse.
+- Massage – I’m not talking about at home foot spa massage, but I regularly visit my local professional masseuse.
 Otherwise stress goes straight to my shoulder and it starts to hurt.